This research area covers the study of materials and systems which store electrochemical, thermal or kinetic energy for later use.

 Helping the UK to achieve its targets

 Due to economic and environmental drivers (for example sustainability and resource efficiency), energy storage technology is of substantial interest to government and industry.
-This was shown by the announcement and subsequent investments of the Faraday Battery Challenge as part of the Industrial Strategy Challenge Fund as well as relevant government policy, for example Clean Growth Strategy and Road to Zero Strategy.
+This was shown by the announcement and subsequent investments of the Faraday Battery Challenge as part of the UKRI Challenge Fund as well as relevant government policy, for example Clean Growth Strategy and Road to Zero Strategy.

 Specifically, it will have a major impact on the UK’s ability to achieve its ambitious greenhouse gas reduction targets for 2050.
 This strategy aims to support the profound transformation needed to achieve decarbonisation of the whole energy system.